Samreay/Samreay/_posts/blogs/2022-06-23-publishing_a_novel.md

 # 1. Write a draft

 Alright this is pretty obvious.
+For me this involves deeper and deeper outlines until I write the actual prose, but write however works for you.

 # 2. Get a professional developmental and line edit done